hrefjeff/sfv_old/index.md

 # Jeffrey's Street Fighter 5 Blog

+## Money Match at the Local (Post-fight)
+### 2019-04-12

+WWWwwelp.
+I lost.
+4-5.
+I was up 4-1 at one point and then I blew it.
+I watched the replay.
+I started deviating from the game plan.
+In the matches leading up to the end I fell back to bad habits.
+Random Ex.Peach, not low profiling the cr.mk, getting baited into the corner.
+All that jazz.

+We live to fight another day though.
+It's not about how hard hit though, it's about how hard you can take a hit and get back up.
+So I ask myself these simple question: How are you going to respond to this?
+Will you learn this time?

+My plan: cultivate and practice better habits that become second nature to me.
+What I am currently practicing is not setting me up for how I want to grow as a SFV player at all.
+So stop mashing 3 frame buttons to bail me out of situations, start being aware of where the shift of what is starting to be blocked and develop a new plan, and be _patient_.

+2 biggest lessons from last night:

+- Frame data isn't everything.
+But it sure does help.
+- Probably the biggest lesson over all though is when I remembered a story as the score was 4-4 and I was down to 25% health to the oppents 100% health:

+#### The Boiling Frog

+"The boiling frog is a fable describing a frog being slowly boiled alive.
+The premise is that if a frog is put suddenly into boiling water, it will jump out, but if the frog is put in tepid water which is then brought to a boil slowly, it will not perceive the danger and will be cooked to death.
+The story is often used as a metaphor for the inability or unwillingness of people to react to or be aware of sinister threats that arise gradually rather than suddenly."

+Adaptation and awareness is key.
+The journey continues!

 ## Money Match at the Local (Pre-fight)
 ### 2019-04-11
 <a href="https://media1.tenor.com/images/98f9206f14232c2589e1e82863a8a9da/tenor.gif?itemid=4575322" target="_blank">OOOOOOOOO BOIIIIIIII TODAY IS THE DAYYY!!!</a> THE DAY OF THE MONEY MATCH IN SFV!
 It will be FT5 between me, Buttnaked, versus the infamous Nikos.
 The 2 R.Mikas of Huntsville Alabama.
 It'll be Cincuenta Cincuenta's at its finest.
 Not only is it for the money ($50), but also for the most important thing.
 THE RIGHTS TO TALK THAT TRASH!
 WHO'S GONNA GUESS RIGHT TONIGHT!?